cjrobinson831/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+1. What is the DOM? connects web pages to scripts or programming languages by representing the structure of a document memory.

-2. What is an event?
+2. What is an event? it is an action that occurs as a result of the user, such as a mouse click

 3. What is an event listener?
+A procedure or function in a computer tha twaits for an even to occur

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? ecause ES6 does not allow you to use queryselectall when accessing  the Dom, there for we convert the nodeList into an array to access the Dom.

 5. What is a component?
+A line of code that is reusable.

 ### Git Set up